 - Bake for about 12 min or until cookies are cooked through - they will feel soft to the touch.

-- Let cool for 5 mins before serving.
-Store in air tight container.
+- Let cool for completely before serving.
+Store in air tight container in the refrigerator.

 Cookies are best when given a few minutes to cool.
-Different peanut butter brands will change the consistency of the cookies.
+Different peanut butter brands will change the consistency and taste of the cookies.
 I have found Smuckers Natural Creamy Peanut Butter to be one of the best for solid cookies with low carbs.
+For chewier cookies, do not press too thin before baking.
+Keep refrigerated to keep fresh after baking.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.